 11. Many data breaches stem from phishing attacks

-Verizon’s 2019 Data Breach Investigation Report found that phishing is the top threat action variety in data breaches, with almost one-third (32 percent) of data breaches involving phishing.
+Verizon’s 2020 Data Breach Investigation Report found that phishing is one of the top threat action variety in data breaches, with 22 percent of data breaches involving phishing.

 12. Knowledge of phishing terms varies among generations